Alisa-chan/starbooks_management/backend/DB.md

-# Steps i made in the Database
+# Steps i did in the Database

 **1. Create the user**
 - CREATE USER dost WITH PASSWORD 'd0stregi0n1' CREATEDB;